fmuni/filteredTFM/README.md

 ==
 A filtered Two Fluid Model library and solver for OpenFOAM®

-eulerianFilteredTFM is part of CFDEMcoupling, and has been developed within the [NanoSim Project](http://sintef.no/NanoSim) project by DCS Computing GmbH (Linz, Austria) and Graz University of Technology (F. Municchi, S. Radl).
+This eulerianFilteredTFM is a derivative work of the same library included in [CFDEMcoupling](https://www.cfdem.com/cfdemcoupling), which has been developed within the
+[NanoSim Project](http://sintef.no/NanoSim) project by DCS Computing GmbH (Linz, Austria) and Graz University of Technology (F. Municchi, S. Radl).